wchang17/js-dc-5/02-data-types/slides.md

 --
 ### Values and Operators
 - What values constitute this data type?
-- What operations can I perform on this data type?
+- What operations can we perform on this data type?

 ---
 ## Numbers